 Which leads to this tactical point.
 If we want to promote the idea that science is our best tool to dig reality, we need to get real over science politics.
 The Pure and Noble Scientist imagery only reinforces the High Expectation Father mode for scientific practices.
 Ted’s hammering of how ideology subduces climate science presumes the very myth that science should be value-free.
-The tobacco industry used the image of scientists in whitecoats in their ad campaigns:
+The tobacco industry used the image of scientists in whitecoats in their ad campaigns.

 Those who profit the most from the myth of Pure Science are technocrats.
 Nothing will avoid the attacks from Freedom Fighters, including Ted’s following.

 There is too much crappiness going around to lose time defending purity.
 If science self-corrects, then there has been, actually is, and will be mistakes.
 We all have biases, interests, and imperfections.
-Science works despite of all this.
+Science works in spite of all this.
 Owning the political aspect of science goes hand in hand with making scientists look more humane.
 It’s a good thing in the long run, and more than prudent in the short run.

 Raising concerns against “Science is political” leads to the following trap: (1) one recognizes that “science is political” is a truth from history of science; (2) one refuses to acknowledge it by opportunism; (3) no INTEGRITY ™.
 Prefering expediency to truth may not be the best way to defend science.
 Whatever you say in the ClimateBall court can and will be used against you.
 Absolute clarity won’t save you, neither will the purest of intent.